Skip to main content

 Overview

 The global Women’s Health Conference was launched in 2023 by the Global Centre for Asian Women’s Health (GloW) at the National University of Singapore (NUS) Yong Loo Lin School of Medicine, in collaboration with Harvard T.H.
 Chan School of Public Health.
-Following the success of the 2023 and 2024 conferences in Singapore and the 2025 meeting in Paris, the 2026 conference will be held in Boston from September 30 to October 2, 2026.
+Following the successful conferences held in Singapore in 2023 and 2024 and in Paris in 2025, the 2026 conference will take place in Boston from September 30 to October 2, 2026.

-Co-organized by the Harvard T.H.
-Chan School of Public Health, GloW, NUS Yong Loo Lin School of Medicine, Stanford University, and iWISH (Institute for Women Interdisciplinary Research in Science and Health) at Université Paris Cité, the conference will highlight cutting-edge advances reshaping women’s health across the life course.
+The 2026 meeting is co-organized by Harvard T.H.
+Chan School of Public Health, GloW at NUS Yong Loo Lin School of Medicine, Stanford University School of Medicine, and the Institute for Women and Interdisciplinary Research in Science and Health (iWISH) at Université Paris Cité.
+The conference will highlight cutting-edge advances shaping women’s health across the life course.

 This conference will convene leading scientists, clinicians, innovators, policymakers, and global organizations to accelerate solutions that improve health outcomes for women worldwide.

-• Interdisciplinary breakthroughs in precision nutrition and lifestyle medicine
+• Breakthroughs in precision nutrition and lifestyle medicine

 • Advances in fertility, pregnancy, and reproductive health